tc39/notes/meetings/2023-09/september-27.md

 SYG: You check the shape on the deduplication.
 If you want this registered behaviour to have the autocorrelation, you only want to auto correlate straight structs that in fact have the same shape and the same shape here means order and names of fields and thread localness of the prototype.

 JWK: What if let’s say what if the shared struct instance is not registered and sent across different workers.
 For example, in slide 13, you received a shared object from another worker.
-And you set the prototype . . . is this page registered?
+And you set the prototype, is this page registered?

 SYG: This P is not registered.
 No.